ding-lab/somaticwrapper/README.md

-# somaticwrapper: tumor only pipeline  #
+# somaticwrapper: tumor only pipeline, compute1 version 1.0  #

 Detect somatic variants from tumor only data based on HG38 reference.
 SomaticWrapper pipeline is a fully automated and modular software package designed for detection of somatic variants from tumor exome data.
 It works on LSF job scheduler and can run multiple jobs in parallel.